Mass surveillance in the United States: Post World War II

+Establishment of the FBI

+Institutional domestic surveillance was founded in 1896 with the National Bureau of Criminal Identification, which evolved by 1908 into the Bureau of Investigation, operated under the authority of the Department of Justice.
+In 1935, the Federal Bureau of Investigation had grown into an independent agency under the direction of J. Edgar Hoover whose staff, through the use of wire taps, cable taps, mail tampering, garbage filtering and infiltrators, prepared secret FBI Index Lists on more than 10 million people by 1939.

+Establishment of the NSA
-1947: The National Security Act was signed by President Truman, establishing a National Security Council.

-1949: The Armed Forces Security Agency was established to coordinate signal operations between military branches.

-1952: The National Security Agency (NSA) was officially established by President Truman by way of a National Security Council Intelligence Directive 9, dated Oct.
+In 1947, the National Security Act was signed by President Truman, establishing a National Security Council.
+In 1949, the Armed Forces Security Agency was established to coordinate signal operations between military branches.
+In 1952, the National Security Agency (NSA) was officially established by President Truman by way of a National Security Council Intelligence Directive 9, dated Oct.
 24, while the NSA officially came into existence days later on Nov.
-4. According to The New York Times, the NSA was created in "absolute secrecy" by President Truman, whose surveillance-minded administration ordered, only six weeks after President Truman took office, wiretaps on the telephones of Thomas Gardiner Corcoran, a close advisor of Franklin D. Roosevelt.
-The recorded conversations are currently kept at the Harry S. Truman Presidential Library and Museum, along with other documents considered sensitive (≈233,600 pages).
+4. The existence of NSA was not known to people as the memorandum by President Truman was classified.
+According to The New York Times, the NSA was created in "absolute secrecy" by President Truman, whose surveillance-minded administration ordered, only six weeks after President Truman took office, wiretaps on the telephones of Thomas Gardiner Corcoran, a close advisor of Franklin D. Roosevelt.
+The recorded conversations are kept at the Harry S. Truman Presidential Library and Museum, along with other documents considered sensitive.

-Federal Bureau of Investigation (FBI)

-Institutional domestic surveillance was founded in 1896 with the National Bureau of Criminal Identification, which evolved by 1908 into the Bureau of Investigation, operated under the authority of the Department of Justice.
-In 1935, the FBI had grown into an independent agency under the direction of J. Edgar Hoover whose staff, through the use of wire taps, cable taps, mail tampering, garbage filtering and infiltrators, prepared secret FBI Index Lists on more than 10 million people by 1939.
+McCarthyism and COINTELPRO

 Purported to be chasing 'communists' and other alleged subversives, the FBI used public and private pressure to destroy the lives of those it targeted during McCarthyism, including those lives of the Hollywood 10 with the Hollywood blacklist.
 The FBI's surveillance and investigation roles expanded in the 1950s while using the collected information to facilitate political assassinations, including the murders of Fred Hampton and Mark Clark in 1969.
 FBI is also directly connected to the bombings, assassinations, and deaths of other people including Malcolm X in 1963, Viola Liuzzo in 1965, Dr. Martin Luther King Jr. in 1968, Anna Mae Pictou Aquash in 1976, and Judi Bari in 1990.

 As the extent of the FBI's domestic surveillance continued to grow, many celebrities were also secretly investigated by the bureau, including: